John C. Besley Ph.D.

 Bio

-More generally, Dr. Besley explores the relationships between media use, public engagement activities, and health and environmental risk perceptions.
-His research has touched on public perceptions of agricultural biotechnology (i.e., genetic engineering), energy technologies (i.e., nuclear energy, hydrogen fuel cells), and nanotechnology.
-He has also conducted research into journalistic norms related to coverage of public engagement and research to better understand the impact of science communication training.
+Among other topic's, Dr. Besley's research has touched on public perceptions of agricultural biotechnology (i.e., genetic engineering), energy technologies (i.e., nuclear energy, hydrogen fuel cells), and nanotechnology.
+He has also conducted research into journalistic norms related to coverage of public engagement and research to better understand the impact of science communication training and other forms of support.
+This work has seen him and his colleagues survey more than 10,000 scientists and interview more than 250 scientists and other communicators across a range of scientific fields.

-Dr. Besley has published more than 100 peer-reviewed journal articles and book chapters.
-This work has appeared in high-ranking journals including Risk Analysis, Science Communication, Public Understanding of Science, and the Journal of Risk Research as well as a range of edited volumes.
+Dr. Besley is a co-author for the books Strategic Science Communication (JHU, 2022) and Science Communication for Scientists (Routledge, 2025).
+He has also published more than 125 peer-reviewed journal articles and book chapters.
+This work has appeared in high-ranking journals including Risk Analysis, Science Communication, Public Understanding of Science, Environmental Communication, The Journal of Science Communication, and The Journal of Risk Research, as well as a range of edited volumes.
 He has received funding from the National Science Foundation, the United States Department of Agriculture, and a range of foundations.
-He is the associate editor for risk communication for Risk Analysis.
+He is the previous associate editor for risk communication for Risk Analysis.

 In addition to his regular research, Dr. Besley was the lead author for the 2014, 2016, 2018, and 2020 National Science Board chapters on public attitudes and knowledge about science and technology.
 This biennial report-Science and Engineering Indicators-is submitted to the executive branch and Congress and represents the definitive statement on Americans' views about S&T.